 Besides the teachers, local women came in for lunchtime to watch over us, while the heads of each table, usually two children from the senior year, would serve the food frim the metal containers.
 We called them ‘Serving Ladies,’ one being Mrs. Rance.

-The only dishes I liked were: fried cod; semolina and chocolate sauce; chocolate sponge cake and shortcake biscuits with dollops of strawberry jam on top.
-In fact, a friend and I tried to eat as many portions of fried cod as we could and made ourselves sick this way!
+The only dishes I liked were: fish and chips, semolina and chocolate sauce; chocolate sponge cake and shortcake biscuits with dollops of strawberry jam on top.
+In fact, a friend and I tried to eat as many portions of fish (cod) and chips as we could and made ourselves sick this way!

 Here are the 10 school dinner combinations I can remember:

 Roast lamb with mint sauce, carrots and peas, boiled potatoes

 Roast beef (and Yorkshire pudding – Yum), gravy, roasted potatoes

 Toad in the hole (sausages in battered pudding), roasted potatoes, turnips

 Battered cod fish (this was ok), chips, peas or carrots